 Sometimes a sling made out of a piece of a towel or piece of clothing will keep the limb or joint in place.

-Don't give any food, drink, or medicine to your child in case he needs surgery.
+Don't give any food, drink, or medicine to your child in case they need surgery.
 It's usually not allowed just before an operation.

 What to Expect From the Doctor

-If your doctor’s office is open, you can call him for advice about the best place to take your child.
+If your doctor’s office is open, you can call them for advice about the best place to take your child.
 In some communities, the emergency department of a hospital is your best bet.
 In other places, urgent care centers can take care of your child.
-Your own doctor may be able to check for a fracture in his office, but it’s best to ask first.
+Your own doctor may be able to check for a fracture in their office, but it’s best to ask first.

 Typically, an urgent care doctor or your pediatrician will place a splint on the broken bone and then have your child see a bone specialist, called an orthopedist, as soon as possible.
 That specialist will place a more permanent cast and have your child return in a few weeks to see how the injury is healing.